 A Brief History of Hypnosis

-Hypnosis and Hypnotherapy explained by Hypnotherapist Alan Gilchrist.
+Hypnosis and Hypnotherapy are explained by Award-Winning Hypnotherapist Alan Gilchrist.

 It is undoubtedly a mythical one, and I have spent a lot of time over the last 35 years trying to dispel this myth.

 Hypnosis is associated with stage shows and the mysterious.
 It is for that very reason I had this website designed to set the record straight.

 People assume they are forced into something against their will while under Hypnosis.

 If it were the case, you would find me, not in my office, but down at the bank manager, swinging a little watch at him and telling him to forget about my overdraft.
 Plus we would all be hypnotists doing precisely the same!"

 Stage Hypnosis - The Myths.

 Stage Hypnotists give the impression they are controlling a person's mind.
 No one can be hypnotised against their will, or forced to do something objectionable.

 When used in therapy, it helps to give people more control over their lives- not less!

 Another myth is a person might be unable to ever come out of Hypnosis.

 If that were the case, there would be millions of bodies lying in a trance all over the world, and we would all read about it!

 Fast Track Hypnosis/Hypnotherapy improves a person's general functioning - mentally and physically.
 Furthermore, it can be used with significant effect to help correct a wide range of problems (See Problems web page).

 It's ONLY a state of relaxation with an altered state of awareness.

 It means that people are not treated with Hypnosis but treated IN it.

 The Origin of Hypnosis / Hypnotherapy

 Franz Anton Mesmer (1734 – 1815)

-Franz Anton Mesmer was a German doctor with interest in astronomy.
+Franz Anton Mesmer was a German doctor with an interest in astronomy.

 He believed in the existence of natural energy occurring between animated and inanimate objects.
 He called this process called "animal magnetism" later referred to as mesmerism.

 It attracted a wide following and continued to have some influence until the end of the 19th century.